oxarbitrage/bitshares-es-wrapper/README.md

 Wrapper for final user applications to interact with account data from the bitshares blockchain stored by  `bitshares-core` with `elasticsearch-plugin` running.

+In order to install this wrapper you need to have a bitshares node running with elasticsearch plugin.
+Refer to this document on how to do that: https://github.com/bitshares/bitshares-core/wiki/ElasticSearch-Plugin

 ## Install

 - Install python elasticsearch low level lib: